I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 • When using virtual hosted buckets with SSL, SSL wildcard certificates only match buckets that do not contain a period.
 To avoid this issue, use HTTP or write your own certificate validation logic.
 We recommend that you do not use periods (".") in bucket names

-This means that various data is written to different data centers within the same region,
+This means that various types of data are written to different data centers within the same region, which

-which is expected to be faster than if it were written within the same data center.
+is expected to be faster than writing them to the same data center.

 I wonder how many characters were required at the beginning...I think it was at least three characters